dsebastien/softwareArchitectureNotes/event-driven.md

 When doing so they trigger \(directly or indirectly\) the creation of events on the back-end platform.

-In some cases clients will directly create the events and publish them.
+In some cases clients will directly create the events and publish them using the Client Event Publisher.
 Each contacted back-end hit by calls decides when to generate events for the rest of the platform \(cfr next section\).

 When clients receive events for topics they've subscribed to, their Client Event Mediator will take care of reactively handling the event.